faruqem/p3/readme.md

 * I used badcow/lorem-ipsum external package for Lorem Ipsum Generator page.

 ###My data files:
-Folder: storgae/app/faruqe
+Folder: storgae/app/faruqe and files in this folder:
-Files:
 * names.json for Random Users Generator's user names.
 * locations.json for Random Users Generator's user locations.
 * quotes.json for Random Users Generator's user profiles.
 * words.josn for for Random Password Generator page.

 ###Other notes:
+* I used the badcow Lorem-Ipsum external package to fulfill the requirement of "You must research and implement at least one external package."
+For all other tools I created my own classes and other functionalities.
-* I converted my Random Password Generator P2 project to object oriented code and integrated in P3 using Laravel as an additional tool.
+* As an extra I provided two additional tools and additional page - Random Password Generator - converted from my P2 project in object oriented style, Chmod Permission Calculator and a Contact Me page.
-* Though it was not a requirement, I am returning the result set to the same page.
+* Though it was not a requirement, I returned the result set to the same page.
 I figured how to do it and thought it would give a user better UX.
-* For all my logic code, where I haven't used an external file, I created a class file instead of putting the logic directly into the controller.
+* For all my logic code, where I haven't used an external file i.e. except Lorem Ipsum Generator, I created a class for each of my tools instead of putting the logic code directly into the controller.
 * I used the blade old() value function to retrieve and display the old value upon a failed form validation.
-Anyway, it did not work very well for the bootstrap checkboxes though it worked for all the text inputs.
+It worked very well for all the text boxes but not so for the bootstrap checkboxes.
+Anyway, it was not a requirement for this project.
+I did it as an extra.
-* I did not implement any mail setup to test out the contact form outgoing mail.
-But all other functionalities (field validation, success/fail message etc.) are there and it's ready to go upon setting up a mail server.
+* I set up SendMail in Digital Ocean to test my Contact Me page.
+It worked but in Digital Ocean it was extremely slow for some reason that's why I disabled the actual send mail part though other functionalities (field validation, success/fail message etc.) of the page are kept intact and it's ready to go upon setting up a new mailing option.
 * I tested my app in IE 11, Google Chrome and FireFox successfully.
-Piazza discussion mentioned to test it at least in two browsers.
+Piazza discussion mentioned to test it in at least two browsers.